 This well-known herb acts as an adaptogen, supporting the body’s natural response to stress, anxiety, and physical exertion.
 A recent double-blind, placebo-controlled study tested the effect of Panax ginseng with patients suffering from idiopathic chronic fatigue.
 The researchers found patients taking the ginseng experienced significantly greater improvement in cognitive function and had lower levels of toxins and free radicals in their blood.
 Overall, the patients experienced increased energy.
-Look for Panax ginseng supplements from reputable suppliers to ensure the highest-quality product for the best results.
+They work together beautifully to create balanced energy in a product like Ginseng Fuzion™.

 Ideally, our diets would be full of nutrient-dense foods which would supply our bodies with all the essential vitamins, mineral, and biochemicals needed for maximum health and energy creation.
 Unfortunately, that’s not the case.
 Over-farming and poor land management has led to mineral deficiencies in much of the food supply.
 Foods lacking proper nutrients contribute to our own mineral deficiencies.
 How serious is this?
 Two-time Nobel Prize winner Linus Pauling has said that every disease is directly linked to a mineral deficiency.